 Using the walking foot and guide, I will quilt around the borders at their centers, marking where the turn will be with a straight pin.

 Do this for all 4 sides.
 And your quilting part is done.

 Now fold the back that you left for the binding in half and press.

 Bring this over for the right and left sides of your quilt and pin in place.
 Top stitch the binding in place.

 When you have done this you will do the same for the top and bottom.
 When you bring over the top edge on the already sewn sides you will form a square at the corner:

 Here's my quilt finished and ready to be gifted to my DGD on her 1st birthday.
-The curvy sides straighten when washed.
+The curvy sides straighten when washed and blocked.

 and the back: